Seahawks are playing for first place Monday night against Vikings

 Minnesota has won six of seven, scoring at least 23 points in all but one game in that span, and is coming off a bye.

-In their last game, the Vikings fell behind Denver 20-0 at half, then outscored the Broncos in what seemed like rather ho-hum fashion 27-3 in the second half to pull out the win.
+In their last game, the Vikings fell behind Denver 20-0 at half, then outscored the Broncos in what seemed like rather ho-hum fashion 27-3 to pull out the victory.

-Under coach Mike Zimmer, a former defensive coordinator under Mike Price at Washington State who while in Pullman helped build the famed “Palouse Posse’’ defense, the Vikings are again a hard team to score against — they are allowing 18.6 points per game, sixth fewest in the NFL entering the weekend.
+Under coach Mike Zimmer, a former defensive coordinator under Mike Price at Washington State who while in Pullman helped build the famed “Palouse Posse’’ defense, the Vikings are again a hard team to score against, allowing 18.6 points a game, sixth fewest in the NFL entering the weekend.

-But the real key to their recent surge has been the turnaround of the offense following a rough first month that led to some questions whether quarterback Kirk Cousins was playing it too safe.
+But the real key to the recent surge has been the turnaround of the offense following a rough first month that led to some questions about whether quarterback Kirk Cousins was playing it too safe.

 That hasn’t been a problem since then as Cousins has turned in a string of impressive games that has seen him take over the NFL lead in passer rating.